radovantrtil/matrix-communication-helper/README.md

 ## Requirements

-- Node.js version 18 or higher
+- Node.js version 18 or higher.
-- A valid account on the desired homeserver
+- A valid account on the desired homeserver, where are NOT back up keys set up.

 ## Installation